sharansunil/lastfm_spotify_tool/README.md

-# spotify+lastfm integration and visualization tool
+# music analysis integration (spotify, lastfm, genius, gdrive)

 This is a repo for my personal project to analyze my listening habits and music library.
 It currently encompasses an integration between spotify and lastfm to get listening and music data.
 A Gsheet integration is built to keep track of a labelled dataset I created for my favourite albums.
 A lyrics extraction feature has also been added and will be used for phase 2 which is sentiment analysis of lyrics and deploying a live website for the visualizations.